Natalie Desselle-Reid: Personal life

 Desselle-Reid married Leonard Reid in 2003; they had three children.

 Death

 Desselle-Reid died due to colon cancer on December 7, 2020, at the age of 53.
-Numerous celebrities in the entertainment industry paid tribute to Deselle-Reid including Eve, Holly Robinson Peete, Issa Rae, Shannon Kane and Shad "Bow Wow" Moss.
-Deselle-Reid's B.A.P.S co-star Halle Berry posted a tribute via Instagram saying "Natalie represented actual black women, not what black women are perceived to be.
+Numerous celebrities in the entertainment industry paid tribute to Desselle-Reid including Eve, Holly Robinson Peete, Issa Rae, and Madea's Big Happy Family co-stars Shannon Kane & Shad "Bow Wow" Moss.
+Desselle-Reid's B.A.P.S. co-star Halle Berry posted a tribute via Instagram saying "Natalie represented actual black women, not what black women are perceived to be.
 For that she was often underrated, passed over – deprived of the platform she truly deserved.
 But her light continues to shine through the people who grew up watching her, the people who knew her best and those of us who loved her.
 I'll love you forever my sweet friend."